nibble-arts/LOCO-CAN/README.md

 The system is not only intended for networking within a traction vehicle, but can also be routed through the train via a four-pole cable.
 This means that not only can control consoles be connected at any point in the train, but also, for example, lights in wagons can be operated.

+The system is still under developement.
+The CAN-specification is defined but can be extended.
+Board designs are available in different versions, due to the process of evolvement.
+Besides bugs in the board design details like the pinout of the program interface differ between the versions.

+## LOCO-CAN System Description

+The Modules are connected with 4-pin cables using MICRO MATE-N-LOK connectors.
+The cables have a supply line with a voltage of +6 up to +30 Volts.
+The supply can be provided through some modules, that have got supply connectors (vertical 2-pin MICRO MATE-N-LOK connector).
+The motor module supplies directly from the motor driver.

+All supply connectors have a diode, so the input voltages on places in the network can be different.
+The supply voltage on the bus will be the highest value.
+The operation voltage for internal function of the modules is created onboard.

+So it is possible to connect two locomotives with 12 Volt and 24 Volt batteries without any problem.
+All connected units have a common GND level.
+When using the CAN-supply for LED-lights, it is important to have the big voltage range in mind.
+Best is to use a current regulator for the LEDs.

+**It is not recommended to use the CAN-Connector for supply of the bus.**
 # Hardware

 ## Wired units